core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The same considerations on unprotected message fields for OSCORE discussed in Appendix D.5 of {{RFC8613}} hold for Group OSCORE, with the following difference.
 The countersignature included in a Group OSCORE message protected in group mode is computed also over the value of the OSCORE option, which is part of the Additional Authenticated Data used in the signing process.
 This is further discussed in {{ssec-cross-group-injection}}.

-As discussed in Section 6.2.3 of {{I-D.ietf-core-groupcomm-bis}}, Group OSCORE addresses security attacks against CoAP listed in Sections 11.2-11.6 of {{RFC7252}}, especially when mounted over IP multicast.
+As discussed in Section 6.2.3 of {{I-D.ietf-core-groupcomm-bis}}, Group OSCORE addresses security attacks against CoAP listed in Sections 11.2-11.6 of {{RFC7252}}, especially when run over IP multicast.

 The rest of this section first discusses security aspects to be taken into account when using Group OSCORE.
 Then it goes through aspects covered in the security considerations of OSCORE (Section 12 of {{RFC8613}}), and discusses how they hold when Group OSCORE is used.